1. What is New Hampshire Foreign LLC Registration?

 Step 2: Obtain a Certificate of Good Standing from your home state

-New Hampshire requires a valid Certificate of Good Standing (also known as a Certificate of Existence or Certificate of Status) issued by the LLC’s formation jurisdiction.
-The certificate should generally be recent (commonly issued within 30–60 days prior to filing).
+New Hampshire requires a valid Certificate of Good Standing (also known as a Certificate of Existence or Certificate of Status) issued by the LLC's your home state.
+The certificate should generally be recent (commonly issued within 30-€“60 days prior to filing).

 Step 3: Appoint a New Hampshire Registered Agent

-Your foreign LLC must designate a registered agent with a physical street address in New Hampshire.
+Your Foreign LLC must designate a registered agent with a physical street address in New Hampshire.
 The registered agent must be available during normal business hours to accept legal documents and official state notices.

 Step 4: File the Foreign LLC Application for Registration